Fehmarn Sound Bridge: Description

 The 963 m crossing includes the 248 m network arch bridge which carries road and rail over the 1300 m Fehmarn Sound.
 Construction began in 1958 and the bridge was opened on April 30, 1963.
 The main span is 22 m above the sea, which allows shipping to pass through.
 The bridge is constructed of steel and is 21 m wide; 6 m are used by Deutsche Bahn for a single rail track, part of the Lübeck–Puttgarden railway, the rest for a pedestrian walkway and two-lane roadway.
 The two steel arches, from which the central span is suspended by cables, are braced with steel cross-beams.
 The arches are 248 m in length and reach 45 m above the main deck of the bridge.
 The bridge was designed by engineers G. Fischer, T. Jahnke and P. Stein from the firm Gutehoffnungshütte Sterkrade AG, Oberhausen-Sterkrade.
 Architect Gerd Lohmer helped with the architectural design.

+The bridge was renovated in 2023, including a replacement of all steel wires.